Separation, Deprivation & Privation #2

 Bowlby concluded that maternal separation/deprivation in the child’s early life caused permanent emotional damage – in its extreme, leading to Affectionless Psychopathy.
 According to Bowlby, this condition involves a lack of emotional development, characterised by a lack of concern for others, lack of guilt and inability to form meaningful and lasting relationships.
 Bowlby reasoned that the thieves could steal precisely because they didn’t care for others.
 13/23 (56%) level iv persistent thieves were ‘Affectionless’.
 Affectionless psychopaths could also be terribly impulsive.
 Bowlby claimed that once the attachment bond was broken, the negative effects could not be reversed or undone.

 There are problems with Bowlby’s ‘Forty-Four Juvenile Thieves’ study.
 For one thing, Bowlby being the psychiatrist who interviewed the participants meant he knew which children were thieves and which were from the control group so he may have been biased in the way he conducted himself with them and interpreted their answers.
 (To avoid researcher bias, a double blind procedure should have been used.)
 Bowlby also made up categories such as ‘Hyperthymic’ and ‘Affectionless Psychopathy’ – they were not validated concepts.
+(What Bowlby termed ‘Affectionless Psychopathy’ has been subsumed into Reactive Attachment Disorder, a clinically-recognised state.)
 Michael Rutter (1981) contends that some of the boys were moved so often in infancy that they never really had a chance to form an attachment relationship –

 Nonetheless, Bowlby’s theory and research were incredibly influential The implications were that this research could be used to inform on issues concerning parenting – especially the potential negative effects of mothers going out to work.
 Bowlby (1953) wrote: “If you don’t do your five years’ hard labour when the child is young, you do it later. …prolonged deprivation of a young child of maternal care may have grave and far reaching effects on his character…similar in form…to deprivation of vitamins in infancy.”